Remember that time I told you about the best banana cake I’ve ever had?

 There’s also a lot of cream cheese frosting.
 When you begin slathering it onto the cake, you’ll probably go “Sally, this is way too much frosting!”
 But it’s not.
 You want a nice thick layer.
 It’s essential.

 The best banana cake I’ve ever had.
 We love it so much we turned it into a chocolate marble banana Bundt cake, too.
-Let me know if you try it!Print
+And if you can’t get enough sheet cakes, you’ll want to try this fresh apple cake next!Print

 This is absolutely the best banana cake I’ve ever had!
 It’s supremely moist with cream cheese frosting, tons of banana, brown sugar, and cinnamon flavor.